Analysis Services in Business Intelligence Development Studio (Analysis Services - Multidimensional Data)

 Business Intelligence Development Studio provides several unique features that help you work with Analysis Services projects and integrate Analysis Services projects with Reporting Services and Integration Services.
 These features are described in this topic.

 The design surface in Business Intelligence Development Studio is specialized for each object that you work with in Analysis Services.
 For example, there is a designer for working with data mining models, named Data Mining Designer, and another designer for working with cubes, named Cube Designer.
 Solution Explorer, located to the right of the design surface, provides a mechanism for navigating between design surfaces and managing the items in a project.
 Business Intelligence Development Studio also contains a deployment window that displays the progress of a deployment, and a Properties window, enabling you to change the properties of selected objects.
-For an in-depth look at how to work in these design spaces, see the following tutorials: Data Mining Tutorial, SQL Server Analysis Services Tutorial
+For an in-depth look at how to work in these design spaces, see the following tutorials: Basic Data Mining Tutorial, SQL Server Analysis Services Tutorial

 Many new and useful actions are available from the shortcut menus that you see when you right-click labels and objects in the user interface.
 As you explore Business Intelligence Development Studio and the Analysis Services features discussed in this topic, make sure that you right-click various items to learn about these options.